dapr/docs/howto/use-w3c-tracecontext/README.md

 So Span is the unit step in a trace.
 Each span has a name, latency, status and additional metadata.

-Below we are starting a span for a cache read and ending it when we are done:
+Below code snippet shows starting a span for a cache read and ending it when done:

 ```go
 ctx, span := trace.StartSpan(ctx, "cache.Get")